This is our step by step guide to setting up and transferring your phone to Voice over IP.

 6. Order Hardware

 While waiting for the Start Code to arrive, you can order the hardware needed.
-You can either order a dedicated VoIP phone or for most people wanting to use their current phone handset or cordless phone will need an ATA.
+You can either order a dedicated VoIP phone (Recommended) or for most people wanting to use their current phone handset or cordless phone will need an ATA.
 This can be purchased from Amazon on the links below.

 An ATA is an Analogue Telephone Adapter.
 It converts Ethernet / VoIP to traditional Phone Signal.
 This is the equivalent of your Landline Master Socket.